Kremlin preparing for a protracted conflict by putting Russian economy onto a war footing

 The Kremlin is preparing for a protracted conflict and putting the Russian economy on a war footing.
-Details from the draft 2023-2025 budget shows that spending on the Russian army this year will amount to almost RUB5 trillion ($86.2bn), up from the previously discussed RUB3.5 trillion originally planned.
+Details from the draft 2023-2025 budget show that spending on the Russian army this year will amount to almost RUB5 trillion ($86.2bn), up from the RUB3.5 trillion originally planned.
 In subsequent years spending will also exceed forecasts.

 The extra spending is to cover the surge of troops being sent to Ukraine following Russian President Vladimir Putin's partial mobilisation order on September 21.